rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular_verification_no_class.md

 substance <- Potential_substances[1]

 source("baseScripts/initWorld_onlyMolec.R")

+World$substance <- substance
 ```

 The SBoo world is initialized for a substance.
 In this case, that
-substance is 1-aminoanthraquinone, which is of class: neutral.
+substance is NA, which is of class: neutral.

 At release already improvements or developments have been implemented in
 the R version of SimpleBox (SBoo) which are not implemented in Excel